-What you must pay when you get these Services that are covered for you services in-network Services Provided at an Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Ambulatory Surgical Center: Note: If you are having surgery in a hospital facility, you should • \$25 copay per visit for check with your provider about whether you will be an Ambulatory Surgical inpatient or outpatient.
+What you must pay when you get these Services that are covered for you services in-network Outpatient surgery, including services provided at hospital Services Provided at an outpatient facilities and ambulatory surgical centers Ambulatory Surgical Center: Note: If you are having surgery in a hospital facility, you should \$25 copay per visit for check with your provider about whether you will be an Ambulatory Surgical inpatient or outpatient.
 Unless the provider writes an order to Center services admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be Services Provided at a considered an "outpatient."
 Hospital Outpatient Authorization rules may apply.
-Facility: \$195 copay per visit for all other services furnished at a hospital outpatient facility Over-the-Counter (OTC) Benefit Our plan covers Medicare eligible health related items and \$0 copay for covered OTC medications for the beneficiary's personal use. items up to the available benefit allowance each month.
-Call Member Services or visit our website at www.ChooseUltimate.com for specific instructions on using this benefit and to view our list of covered OTC health related items Our benefit allows \$75 and medications.
+Facility: \$100 copay per visit for all other services furnished at a hospital outpatient facility Over-the-Counter (OTC) Benefit Our plan covers Medicare eligible health related items and \$0 copay for covered OTC medications for the beneficiary's personal use. items up to the available benefit allowance each month.
+Call Member Services or visit our website at www.ChooseUltimate.com for specific instructions on using this benefit and to view our list of covered OTC health related items Our benefit allows \$50 and medications.
 For contact information, please see Chapter 2, each month.
 The benefit Section 1. amount does not roll-over from month to month.
-Per Medicare guidelines, OTC items may only be purchased for the enrollee.
-Partial hospitalization services "Partial hospitalization" is a structured program of active \$0 copay per day for psychiatric treatment provided as a hospital outpatient service Medicare-covered partial or by a community mental health center, that is more intense hospitalization program services than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Per Medicare guidelines, OTC items may only be purchased for the